 How to stop male pattern baldness?

 Your hair is a living organ.
 It requires a good blood supply, oxygen, nutrients and vitamins for vitality.
-A healthy diet is therefore very important, you can even supplement your diet with B-vitamins, biotin, zinc and selenium which have been shown to improve hair growth.
+A healthy diet is therefore essential; you can even supplement your diet with B-vitamins, biotin, zinc and selenium, which have been shown to improve hair growth.

 Avoid active damage to your hair: